com-480-data-visualization/project-2023-kingdom_of_kaffa/README.md

 #### Pairing dataset analysis
 We analyze the pairing dataset using jupyter notebook [pairing_analysis](https://github.com/com-480-data-visualization/project-2023-kingdom_of_kaffa/blob/master/dataset_analysis/pairing_da.ipynb).

-There're 83 different entries in the dataset.
-Among them, total numbers of coffee origins, foods and flavor types are 25,23 and 8.
-The coffee origins can be seen as coffee types.
-And we group the data by origins and flavor types to see the origin-flavor, origin-food, food-flavor pairings.
+The dataset contains 83 entries and includes information on 25 different coffee origins, 23 different foods, and 8 different flavor types.
+We group the data by coffee origins and flavor types to see the origin-flavor, origin-food, food-flavor pairings.

 The figure below presents a clear look at the origin-flavor pairings.